theormets/Junction-based-Grain-Growth-Measurement/README.md

-# Tri-Junction Detection using YOLOv5
+#  Triple- and Quadruple-junctions Detection using YOLOv5

 This repository contains code for detecting triple- and quadruple-junctions in polycrystalline materials using the YOLOv5 object detection framework.